u22528157/BFB_321_Group1/README.md

 ```

 ## Database Schema
-The alternatives and pricing provided is currently is sample data.
+The alternative components and pricing provided is currently sample data.

 The following components are necessary for practicals one to three:
 - Practical 1: This practical requires the following 7 components: 74HCT04, 74HCT08, 74HCT32, 7474HCT86, LEDs, 100 μF capacitor and 4-input DIP switch.